psychology-time-travel-kate-mascarenhas

 When Barbara suddenly has an emotional and mental breakdown during a television interview, she’s cut off from the group and left to live her life in obscurity, eternally wishing to travel through time once again.
 Meanwhile, Margaret, Lucille, and Grace go on to form the Conclave, the exceedingly powerful central organization for traveling through time, headquartered in London but under no one’s authority but its own.

 Fifty-one years later, a Cambridge student named Odette discovers an elderly woman horribly killed in the toy museum where she’s volunteering.
-When forensic evidence reveals the presence of bacteria generated during the time-travel chemical process, the mystery deepens further.
+The mystery deepens further when forensic evidence reveals the presence of bacteria generated during the time-travel chemical process.
 Who is the woman Odette found, and how did she die?
 How is time travel involved?
 What may seem like an ordinary crime becomes Odette’s obsession, leading her into the mysterious world of the Conclave.

-Along the way, we move back and forth into the intersecting storyline of Ruby, Odette’s motorcycle-riding therapist and Barbara’s granddaughter, who finds herself falling in love with Grace, despite the fact that their respective timelines are 50 years apart.
-All the while, Margaret (one cannot help but think of the late Prime Minister Thatcher) continues to control the Conclave with an increasingly ruthless fist.
+Along the way, we move back and forth between the intersecting storylines of Ruby, Odette’s motorcycle-riding therapist, and Barbara’s granddaughter, who finds herself falling in love with Grace despite the fact that their respective timelines are 50 years apart.
+Meanwhile, Margaret (one cannot help but think of the late Prime Minister Thatcher) continues to control the Conclave with an increasingly ruthless fist.

 As humorously debated in the Russo Brothers’ Avengers: Endgame (2019) and borne out by hundreds of previous time travel stories, part of the fun is in the world-building of moving through time.
 What are the rules?
 What are the pitfalls?
 Will stepping on a butterfly lead to a fascist dictatorship millions of years later?